cdmx-in/wappler_ac_ag_grid/README.md

 The Data Type Overrides feature allows you to configure type overrides for specific attributes in the data.
 This allows you to override the auto-detected data types.
 This grid allows you to define custom type overrides for specific fields in the data.
 The grid has the following columns:

 1. **Field**: The field name for which you want to override the data type.
-(Editable: text)
 2. **Type**: The new data type you want to assign to the field.
 Choose from "number," "text," or "date."
-(Editable: list)

 ---